f5devcentral/f5-agility-labs-waf/docs/class1/module2/module2.rst

 events and you will need to respond to issues quickly.
 Searching via the support ID is the fastest way to achieve this.

+** Find a blocked request in the event logs using the Support ID **

 1. Click the magnifying glass.
 In the pop out box enter the last four digits of the Support ID you noted previously and click “Apply Filter.”

     |image21|

-1. Review the log entry after clicking “All Details.”
+2. Review the log entry after clicking “All Details.”

    |image22|